Skip to main content

 Flight and feel

 Overall flight — except net play — matches or beats many mid-low duck and single-side goose naturals on clears and durability.
-Clears: OKAY 1’s best zone.
-Rear-court lifts stay straight without float; deceleration at the top is natural; the drop is vertical and predictable — none of the weird top-side wobble or exaggerated arc some durability naturals show.
-After many hits, speed barely changes; one shuttle keeps a stable profile.
+Clears: Still the best zone, with a caveat.
+Speed still goes fast-then-slow, but the “cannon” feel is softer and the end deceleration is less linear — more like a brake than a smooth fade.
+Tip-versus-feather weight distribution differs from naturals; the same swing either fails to lift the arc or lifts and drops short unless you lean into the tip impact.
+On centre, clears stay straight and predictable after many hits.
+Off-centre, the shuttle can roll or tumble in flight — annoying, and also a blunt teacher for bad contact.
 Smashes: Clear difference from naturals.
 Contact is less crisp — a slightly mushy, durability-shuttle feel versus the solid crack of good feathers.
 Smash durability is excellent; feathers barely chip, stems flex better than carbon or natural, and hold up to repeated full hits (frame hits still kill anything).
 Slices: Straight-on drops fly stable.
 Slices and cut drops feel fine at contact but spin up faster than natural feathers — more rotation, also more predictable than the feather-to-feather variance you get from mixed plumage.
-Net: Spins differently from naturals — OKAY 1 can tumble on tight net play like other synthetics, though flat drives and pushes adapt quickly.
-Shuttle-to-shuttle consistency is high; performance does not collapse when a feather breaks.
+Net: The hardest zone to like.
+Soft unload is awkward; cut and spin net shots can go chaotic; a soft transition to the net after being pushed deep is easy to mishit or dump into the tape.
+Flat drives and pushes adapt faster.
+Shuttle-to-shuttle consistency is still high; performance does not collapse when a feather breaks.
+Durability check: I ran one shuttle through twenty minutes of continuous half-court multi-ball — clears, slices, smashes, net — with almost no visible damage.
+My hitting partner looked relieved when we switched back to mid-grade naturals.
+That is the product in one picture.

 Verdict

 OKAY 1 is a solid first Li-Ning synthetic.
 It is not a premium natural replacement for players used to top-grade feather touch.
-For club nights, coaching baskets, and budget-conscious play where you want predictable flight and multiples of the rally life, it is easy to recommend.
+For club nights, coaching baskets, and budget-conscious play where you want predictable lifespan and multiples of the rally life, it is easy to recommend — if you accept what it is.

 ShareX / TwitterRedditWhatsApp